 However, in Klampun WMA the community has a landuse plan and its leaders are often invited to share their landuse planning experiences with communities who do not have a plan and are experiencing negative impacts from inappropriate development and it is believed that this consultation "builds understanding, respect and support systems with other communities, who then respect our WMA".

 4.4.6 Information, inventory and research

-Four questions were asked relating to the knowledge of protected area values, both past and continuing; and the monitoring and assessment of management effectiveness.
+Four questions (see box on page 67) were asked relating to the knowledge of protected area values, both past and continuing; and the monitoring and assessment of management effectiveness.